Timothy Laurence: Marriage

-Laurence met Princess Anne when serving as an equerry to Queen Elizabeth II in 1986, at a time when it was much rumoured that her first marriage to Captain Mark Phillips was breaking down.
-In 1989, the existence of private letters from Laurence to the Princess was revealed by The Sun newspaper, though it did not name the sender.
-Buckingham Palace issued a statement: "The stolen letters were addressed to the Princess Royal by Commander Timothy Laurence, the Queen's Equerry.
+Laurence met Princess Anne when serving as an equerry to Queen Elizabeth II in 1986, at a time when it was widely rumoured that her first marriage to Captain Mark Phillips was breaking down.
+In 1989, the existence of private letters from Laurence to the Princess was revealed by The Sun, although the sender was not named.
+Buckingham Palace issued a statement:

+"The stolen letters were addressed to the Princess Royal by Commander Timothy Laurence, the Queen’s Equerry.
 We have nothing to say about the contents of personal letters sent to Her Royal Highness by a friend which were stolen and which are the subject of a police investigation."

-Laurence and Princess Anne married on 12 December 1992 in a Church of Scotland ceremony at Crathie Kirk, near Balmoral Castle (the Church of Scotland permits second marriages for divorcees).
-Although not elevated to the peerage upon marrying into the royal family, Laurence was appointed a Personal Aide-de-Camp to the Queen in 2008 then invested in June 2011 as a Knight Commander of the Royal Victorian Order.
-Advanced as a Knight Grand Cross of the Royal Victorian Order in August 2025, Sir Timothy will be able to display his coat of arms, once proven by the College of Arms, on an armorial plate at the Savoy Chapel alongside other GCVOs.
+Laurence and Anne married on 12 December 1992 in a Church of Scotland ceremony at Crathie Kirk, near Balmoral Castle (the Church of Scotland permits second marriages for divorcees).
+Although he was not elevated to the peerage upon marrying into the royal family, Laurence was appointed a Personal Aide-de-Camp to the Queen in 2008, and was invested in June 2011 as a Knight Commander of the Royal Victorian Order.
+Advanced as a Knight Grand Cross of the Royal Victorian Order in August 2025, Laurence will be able to display his coat of arms, once proven by the College of Arms, on an armorial plate at the Savoy Chapel alongside other GCVOs.

-Princess Anne kept her country estate, Gatcombe Park in Gloucestershire, after her divorce from Captain Mark Phillips.
-After she married Laurence, the couple leased, as their London residence, a flat in Dolphin Square, Westminster.
+Anne kept her country estate, Gatcombe Park in Gloucestershire, after her divorce from Phillips.
+After she married Laurence, the couple leased a flat in Dolphin Square, Westminster, as their London residence.
 They later moved to apartments in Buckingham Palace and now keep an apartment at St James's Palace.